All About Condoms

 Lube up!

-When used properly, condoms are very reliable.
-However, they can occasionally break or slip off so it’s a good idea to check from time to time that the condom is still on and intact.
-One of the best ways of preventing tears is by ensuring you are lubed up, particularly water- or silicone-based lubes.
+When used correctly, condoms are very reliable.
+However, they can occasionally break or slip off, so it’s a good idea to check from time to time that the condom is still on and intact.
+One of the best ways of preventing tears is by ensuring you are using enough lube, particularly when using water- or silicone-based lubes.

-Water-based lubes: These are cheaper and don’t stain the sheets, but you have to use more.
+Water-based lubes: These are cheaper and don’t stain the sheets, but you may have to stop to reapply them as they dry up quicker than other lubricants.

-Silicone lubes: These are generally more expensive, arguably smoother and can sometimes stain your sheets, but you use less of them and they last longer.
+Silicone lubes: These are generally more expensive and arguably smoother and can sometimes stain your sheets, but you use less of them, and they last longer.

-Silicone/water hybrids: These are safe to use, too and they’re meant to give you the best of both worlds.
+Silicone/water hybrids: These are safe to use and are meant to give you the best of both worlds.

 WHAT IF I DON’T USE LUBE OR IF I USE OIL-BASED LUBES?

-Not using any lube or using oil-based lubricants (including Vaseline and butter) wear down the condoms and makes them easier to break.
-Of course, if that happens it means there’s a greater risk of HIV and other STIs being transmitted.
-So, we recommend you always use water-based lubes, silicone-based lubes or a combination.
+Not using any lube or using oil-based lubricants (including Vaseline and butter) wears down the condoms and makes them easier to break.
+Of course, if that happens, it means there’s a greater risk of HIV and other STIs being transmitted.
+So, we recommend using water-based lubes, silicone-based lubes or a combination.

 How to use a condom

 2. Open the packet carefully.
-Push the condom into the opposite corner of the package from the corner that you are tearing.
+Do this by pushing the condom into the opposite corner of the package from where you will make your tear.
 Avoid using your teeth or nails when opening the package so you don’t rip the condom.

 3. Make sure it is the right way up.
-Be sure that the roll of latex is on the outside, not the inside.
+The roll of latex should be on the outside, not the inside.

 4. Squeeze the air out of the tip of the condom.

-6. Roll the condom all the way down to the base of the dick.
+5. Roll the condom down to the base of the dick.

-8. After sex, hold on to the condom at the base of your dick as you pull out.
-Otherwise it may stay inside the other person’s arse.
+7. After sex, hold on to the condom at the base of your dick as you pull out.
+Otherwise, it may stay inside the other person’s arse.

 TIPS TO HELP YOU STAY HARD